MegaTransparency/MegaTransparency/README.md

 1. Raw data powering cloud services used by the government be subject to disclosure.
 For example Taser's evidence.com has an audit trail system.
 The entire listing of what happened to each piece of evidence should be public just like that for Seattle Police's COBAN dashcam system: https://data.seattle.gov/Public-Safety/COBAN-Logs/tpvk-5fr3/data
 1. Companies publish diversity stats

-To make the disclosure of information as efficient as possible FOD will provide a free open source hosted viable alternative to expensive open data and records requesting portals.
+To make the disclosure of information as efficient as possible MT will provide a free open source hosted viable alternative to expensive open data and records requesting portals.

-In the beginning FOD is going to have to request most data through the various public records acts.
+In the beginning MT is going to have to request most data through the various public records acts.

 Make the use of open data so easy that people pay good money to use the same tools on private data.

 ## History

 The site was created in response to http://datasmart.ash.harvard.edu/news/article/an-open-letter-to-the-open-data-community-988 and an erroneous Google marketing blurb claiming public datasets are hosted for free on BigQuery.
-FreeOpenData.com is owned by WayEasy Corporation, which is lead by Tim Clemans https://transparenttim.com.
+MegaTransparency.com is owned by WayEasy Corporation, which is lead by Tim Clemans https://transparenttim.com.
 Tim had the honor of working for Seattle Police as an employee piloting automatic publishing of over-redacted body camera videos and police report narratives to give frequent records requesters a tool for making narrow records requests, see https://www.nytimes.com/2016/10/23/magazine/police-body-cameras.html?_r=0 Tim is currently homeless, housed in a private room in a shelter, while he finishes life skills and food service training at http://farestart.org Starting in about two months, he needs to make about a thousand a month to make ends meet.
 Becoming a contractor for Socrata to improve on what he did at Seattle Police fell through and his last employer SageMath Inc https://sagemathcloud.com decided it was too stressful to review the code he wrote.
 So now he's focusing on employing himself to make governments transparent by default.
 Funding for the site currently comes from Tim's parents.

 ## Values